INWTlab/rsync/README.md

 The first step of every `rsync` process is to initialize a rsync object.
 For establishing a local connection following arguements are needed:

-`from`defines the name of directory path of the file to be synced, not the file itself. `to` specifies the destination directory.
+`from` defines the name of directory path of the file to be synced, not the file itself. `to` specifies the destination directory.

 ```
-con <- rsync::rsyncL(
-  from = "~/exampleFolder",
-  to = "~/destinationFolder"
+con <- rsync::newRsync(from = "~/exampleFolder", to = "~/destinationFolder")
-)
 ```

 ### Sending